tslever/End_To_End_Survey_Of_BSDS_Students/Presentation_Of_End_To_End_Survey_Of_BSDS_Students.md

 I would also like to define questionnaire.
 For our purposes, let a questionnaire be a set of questions.

-## Slide 3: Objectives
+## Slide 3: General Objectives

-I would like to present some objectives.
+I would like to present some general objectives.

 We might wish to…

 1.	gather comprehensive feedback from recent graduates of the BSDS program;

-2.	evaluate various aspects of the BSDS program from the perspectives of recent graduates; and
+2.	evaluate various aspects of the BSDS program from the perspectives of recent graduates;

-3.	gather insights to improve the BSDS program and better support future students.
+3.	gather insights to improve the BSDS program and better support future students;

+## Slide 4: Specific Objectives

+I would like to present some specific objectives.

+We might wish to...

+1.  create a binary classifier, multiclass classifier, or regression model that may predict whether a student found the BSDS program to be satisfying overall; and

+2.  understand which predictors are most likely to determine whether a student found the BSDS program to be satisfying overall.

-## Slide 4: Collaborators
+## Slide 5: Collaborators

 I would like to consider who I would collaborate with to develop the survey.